Secure Email Gateway vs. Cloud Email Security Solutions

 In contrast, Cloud Email Security solutions take a fundamentally different approach, typically integrating directly with cloud email platforms using APIs rather than sitting in the email flow.
 This architecture allows them to analyze messages after delivery and take remedial action when threats are detected, an approach often called “post-delivery protection.”

 Rather than changing mail routing, CES solutions connect directly to email platforms like Microsoft 365 or Google Workspace through API permissions.
 This allows them to access messages in mailboxes, analyze content, apply security policies, and remediate threats without altering message delivery paths.
-According to a 2025 Enterprise Strategy Group survey, 76% of organizations find this implementation approach less complex than traditional gateway deployment.
+Many organizations find this implementation approach less complex than traditional gateway deployment.

 Detection Capabilities Comparison